gazebosim/gz-sim/tutorials/optical_tactile_plugin.md

 value is true.

 - `<contacts_resolution>`: Distance in mm to interpolate the contacts returned by the contact sensor.
-The plugin interpolates these contacts given that the number of contacts returned by the physics engine doesn't allow a high resolution of the measurements.
+The plugin adds onto contacts from the physics engine, which may be lower resolution depending on the primitive geometry or triangle size in the case of meshes.
 This element must be positive and it is optional.
 The default value is 1.

 - `<visualization_resolution>`: Number of pixels to skip when visualizing forces.
 One vector representing a normal force is computed for each of the camera